Loader gif

 Not filing your taxes can mean missing out on a tax refund at best and facing failure to pay penalties at worst.
 Even if you don’t technically need to file (for instance, you made less than the standard deduction), it’s a good idea to do so anyway to make sure you aren’t leaving any money on the table.

-Individual tax returns are due by April 15, 2024, this year.
-Be sure to file by the deadline to avoid a delayed refund or any potential failure to pay penalties if you owe taxes!
+Individual tax returns are due by April 15.
+Be sure to file by the deadline to avoid a delayed refund or any potential failure to pay penalties if you owe taxes.

 The bottom line

 Filing taxes for the first time doesn’t need to be a stressful experience.
-With some basic knowledge and a step-by-step tax prep guide for first-time tax filers like TaxAct at your fingertips, you’ll be ready to file with confidence this tax season.
-You can even file your basic federal tax return for free.
+With some basic knowledge, a tax preparation checklist, and a step-by-step tax prep guide for first-time tax filers like TaxAct at your fingertips, you’ll be ready to file with confidence this tax season.

 This article is for informational purposes only and not legal or financial advice.